-- 4.1.1 Increase in efficiencies and volumes (of cargo and passengers) of Durban Port, Richards Bay Port and Dube Tradeport as measured by the following: - 4.1.1.1 Ports throughput measured in millions of TEUs. - 4.1.1.2 Ports throughput measured in Dry Bulk Volumes (Million Tons). - 4.1.1.3 Turnaround time at ports. - 4.1.1.4 Number of Cruise Ship Operators. - 4.1.1.5 Number of Cruise Liner visits. - 4.1.1.6 Tonnage throughput from DTP cargo terminal (international). - 4.1.1.7 Tonnage throughput from DTP cargo terminal (domestic). - 4.1.2 Volume of passengers through KZN seaports and airports. - 4.1.3 Number of scheduled domestic connections. - 4.1.4 Number of scheduled international connections.
+- 4.1.1 Increase in efficiencies and volumes (of cargo and passengers) of Durban Port, Richards Bay Port and Dube Tradeport as measured by the following: - 4.1.1.1 Ports throughput measured in millions of TEUs at Durban Port and Richards Bay Port. - 4.1.1.2 Ports throughput measured in Dry Bulk Volumes (Million Tons) at Durban Port and Richards Bay Port. - 4.1.1.3 Turnaround time at ports. - 4.1.1.4 Port capacity measured by number of Cruise Ship Operators. - 4.1.1.5 Port capacity measured by number of Cruise Liner visits. - 4.1.1.6 Tonnage throughput from DTP cargo terminal (international). - 4.1.1.7 Tonnage throughput from DTP cargo terminal (domestic). - 4.1.2 Volume of passengers through KZN seaports and airports. - 4.1.3 Number of scheduled domestic connections. - 4.1.4 Number of scheduled international connections.